 REQUEST AN APPOINTMENT!

-There are a number of risk factors which can lead to the development of venous disease.
+There are a number of risk factors which can lead to the development of vein disease.
 While not all of these are controllable, some can be directly influenced by the patient.
-In many cases, venous disease is the result of a combination of the following:
+In many cases, vein disease is the result of a combination of the following: